archivistsguidetokryoflux/archivists-guide-to-kryoflux/README.md

 	read the magnetic flux that represents data stored on a floppy disk and store it as raw stream files.
 This can also be a useful feature if disks are copy-protected.
 This allows users to capture an image of data stored on any disk, regardless of format.
-That said, the KryoFlux’s stream file format is proprietary and cannot be rendered.
-As such, it offers a temporary solution to unknown or unsupported formats, but is not considered ideal for preservation purposes.
+That said, the KryoFlux’s stream file format cannot be reliably rendered back to diskette due to the inherent jitter present during the reading and writing phase.
+It is a temporary solution for unknown or unsupported formats, and is the only solution for deliberately non-standard formats such as copy-protected disks.
 *	**Creates disk images from stream files:** This process is called “deviceless mode.”
 Deviceless mode allows for the creation of multiple images, without having to physically image a disk again, by using stream files.
-This way, it is possible to try multiple file systems out on the same set of stream files.
+This way, it is possible to try multiple disk formats and encodings out on the same set of stream files.
 *	**Effectively handles degraded data:** There are several ways that floppy disks can become difficult or impossible to read, all of which tend to occur within 10-20 years.
 Magnetic storage is vulnerable to wear, and the adhesive keeping